• Menu

 You Can Read Our article on Vietnam: Best Vietnamese Restaurant Guide

-Join our new Facebook Group – Vietnam Travel Planning – for the latest information, articles tips and tricks for planning your vacation in Vietnam.
+Join our new Facebook Group – Vietnam Travel Planning – for the latest information, articles, tips and tricks for planning your vacation in Vietnam.

-Over the years we have visited many UNESCO World Heritage sites such as Tepozteco and Chichen Itza in Mexico, Ephesus in Turkey, Bagan in Myanmar and Petra in Jordan.
+Over the years, we have visited many UNESCO World Heritage sites, such as Tepozteco and Chichen Itza in Mexico, Ephesus in Turkey, Bagan in Myanmar and Petra in Jordan.

-Most travellers add Angkor Wat to their South East travels but little-known My Son tends to be missed out even on many Vietnamese itineraries.
+Most travellers add Angkor Wat to their South East travels but little-known My Son tends to be missed even on many Vietnamese itineraries.

 How easy is it to get to My Son from Hoi An?